rohit01/Resume/resume.md

 ## Initiatives:

-  * Started a learning and sharing culture at Plivo by daily technical training sessions as a Devops Lead.
+  * Started a learning and sharing culture at Plivo through daily technical training sessions
-  * Represented the batch as CR and lead the team for technical project during TCS ILP Training
+  * Represented the batch as CR and lead a team for technical project during TCS ILP Training
   * Key member of the team maintaining the web-server hosting college website (<http://www.kgec.edu.in> and <http://www.kgec.ac.in>) and DNS server for its domain names
   * Maintained a Linux server which acted as a storage server, print server, proxy server through squid, hosted GNU/Linux offline mirrors through Apache 2.2 and provided PXE installation support to all clients, connected through LAN at RBC Hall (college boys hostel), KGEC
   * Organized a fedora ‘InstallFest-09’ at KGEC on 21/02/2009
   * Organized the ‘FreedomFest-09’ at KGEC on 18/04/2009
   * Became fedora ambassador and set up fedora offline mirror at our college hostels
   * Conducted a Boot-Camp (FOSS help camp) at KGEC Tech Fest - Techtix '10
-  * Presented a power-point presentation on ‘Renewable Sources of Energy’ in a workshop on ‘Renewable Energy and Prof. D.P.
+  * Presented a powerpoint presentation on ‘Renewable Sources of Energy’ in a workshop on ‘Renewable Energy and Prof. D.P.
 Sarkar Memorial Lectures & Science Exhibition’ held from April 29 to 30, 2008, at KGEC

 ## Educational Qualification: